 First, make the choice to remain effective by learning and growing throughout this transitional phase.

-Then, you can most the most of this time in various ways.
-I’ll provide a few ways for you to consider.
+Then, you can use this time while unemployed to be productive in various ways.
+I’ll provide a few for your consideration.
 See if they’ll work for you.
 If so, try them out!

 6 ways to increase or maintain productivity while unemployed follows below.